fusion809/nixpkgs/README.md

 It is worthwhile noting that these mods do not work on non-NixOS systems, due to [OpenGL issues](https://gist.github.com/fusion809/34b68465463e9cdc58deed127420365d).

+There is a pull request upstream that will soon make all packages I have added to this repo redundant, it is [#53300](https://github.com/NixOS/nixpkgs/pull/53300).

 ## Installing packages

 Building and installing packages in this repository should be as simple as running: